what we do

--What are the arrangements: where will the internship take place, etc.?
+-What are the arrangements: where will the fellowship take place, etc.?

 - Explain your evaluation plans: How you will know if you accomplish your objectives?

-- What are the public service outcomes that you will achieve during your internship?
+- What are the public service outcomes that you will achieve during your fellowship?

-- How will the internship contribute to your career, education and personal goals?
+- How will the fellowship contribute to your career, education and personal goals?

 - Safety: Outline in ½ page, your safety considerations for the project.